vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 We use Sectigo as our primary certificate authority, with the exception of our docs.vmst.io which uses a certificate issued by Cloudflare.

+## Naming Conventions

+Our servers are named after characters and actors from the original Star Trek series, and other 23rd century derivatives.